Justin-Tan/high-fidelity-generative-compression/assets/USAGE_GUIDE.md

 # Usage Guide

+## Details

+This repository defines a model for learnable image compression capable of compressing images of arbitrary size and resolution based on the paper ["High-Fidelity Generative Image Compression" (HIFIC) by Mentzer et. al.](https://hific.github.io/).
+There are three main components to this model, as described in the original paper:

+1. An autoencoding architecture defining a nonlinear transform to latent space.
+This is used in place of the linear transforms used by traditional image codecs.
+2. A hierarchical (two-level in this case) entropy model over the quantized latent representation enabling lossless compression through standard entropy coding.
+3. A generator-discriminator component that encourages the decoder/generator component to yield realistic reconstructions.

+The model is then trained end-to-end by optimization of a modified rate-distortion Lagrangian.
+Loosely, the model can be thought of as 'amortizing' the storage requirements for an generic input image through training a learnable compression/decompression scheme.
+The method is further described in the original paper [[0](https://arxiv.org/abs/2006.09965)].
+The model is capable of yielding perceptually similar reconstructions to the input that tend to be more visually pleasing than standard image codecs which operate at comparable or higher bitrates.

+This repository also includes a partial port of the [Tensorflow Compression library](https://github.com/tensorflow/compression) for general tools for neural image compression.

 ## Training

 * Download a large (> 100,000) dataset of diverse color images.
 We found that using 1-2 training divisions of the [OpenImages](https://storage.googleapis.com/openimages/web/index.html) dataset was able to produce satisfactory results on arbitrary images.
 [Fabian Mentzer's L3C Repo](https://github.com/fab-jul/L3C-PyTorch/) provides utility functions for downloading and preprocessing OpenImages (the trained models did not use this exact split).
 Add the dataset path under the `DatasetPaths` class in `default_config.py`.
 Check default config/command line arguments: